fl101/awardfares-blog/_posts/2021-03-22-china-airlines-747-farewell-flight.md

 ## Cabin Tour

 Before departure, we were also given a chance visit the first class and business class cabins.
-It was my first time onboard a China Airlines plane so it was interesting to check it out.
-However, as expected, the cabin seemed a little dated.
+It was my first time onboard a China Airlines plane so it was interesting to have a look.
+As expected, the cabin seemed a little dated.

 <figure>
   <img src="/assets/img/china-airlines-747-farewell/first-class1.jpg" class="half" />